ehiggs/cargo/src/doc/guide.md

 A cargo template is just a folder containing one or more files.
 Usually, there is a `Cargo.toml` and a `src` directory.
-Each file in the template directory will be treated as a mustache template.
-This means you can use mustache variables wherever you want dynamic content, and cargo will render the proper values.
+Each file in the template directory will be treated as a handlebars template.
+This means you can use handlebars variables wherever you want dynamic content, and cargo will render the proper values.
 Let's create a simple example.
-Create a new folder called `mytemplate`.
+Create a new folder called `mytemplate` in your `~/.cargo/templates` directory..
 Add the following files:

 ```toml